Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken Betting Trends

-- Seattle has combined with its opponent to score more than 5.5 goals in 53 of 91 games this season.
+- Dallas' 90 matches this season have finished above this game's total of 5.5 goals 45 times.

-- The Stars have been victorious in 18 of their 24 games when they were favored on the moneyline this season (75.0%).
+- The Stars have been victorious in 18 of their 24 games when they were listed as a moneyline favorite this season (75.0%).

-- The Kraken have been listed as the underdog 21 times this season, and upset their opponent eight times.

-- Seattle has a record of 8-6 in games when bookmakers list the team at +120 or longer on the moneyline.
+- Seattle is 8-6 when bookmakers have made them underdogs of +120 or longer on the moneyline.

 Stars Player Props